bptlab/TracEX/README.md

 ## Installation using Docker
 The easiest way to run a local instance of Ark is using the provided Docker images.

 1. Make sure you have Docker installed and running.
 1. Download the latest [docker image](...).
-1. In your console, navigate to the directory of the downloaded file and run `docker-compose up`.
-You can add a `-d` to run Ark in the background.
+1. In your console, navigate to the directory of the downloaded file and run `sudo docker run -p 8000:8000`.
-1. [Install](https://github.com/bptlab/ark_automate_local#setup) and run the local client.
-1. Navigate to http://localhost:3000/ to access the front-end and to start modeling RPA bots!
+1. Navigate to http://localhost:8000/ to access the TracEX and to start extracting patient journeys!
-1. Do you already know our [tutorial](https://github.com/bptlab/ark_automate/wiki/tutorial)?
-It will guide you through the creation of your first RPA bot using Ark Automate!

 ## Local Setup for Development